davidthings/jebrish/README.md

   append root=PARTUUID=%PARTUUID% rootwait console=ttyS2,1500000 console=tty0 rootfstype=ext4 panic=10 loglevel=8 panic=20
 ```

 The alternative is that the console runs over the UART.
 For this option you'll need to solder wires to connect a USB-UART.
 Then you'll need to connect at 1,500,000 baud.    `console=ttyS2,1500000` is the second `console` hence the default for the shell.
+See the [UART](#uart) section below for more information.

 ```
 LABEL default